tldr-pages/tldr/pages/linux/mocp.md

 - Launch the MOC terminal UI in a specific directory:

 `mocp {{path/to/directory}}`

+- Start the MOC server in the background, without launching the MOC terminal UI:

+`mocp --server`

 - Add a specific song to the play queue while MOC is in the background: